 When these fuels are burned they produce the gas carbon dioxide, which is a greenhouse gas and is a major contributor to global warming.
 Transporting oil around the world can produce oil slicks, pollute beaches and harm wildlife.

-Sources of electricity can include coal, which mainly consists of carbon atoms that come from plant material from ancient swamp forests.
+It can include coal, which mainly consists of carbon atoms that come from plant material from ancient swamp forests.
 It is a black solid that is reasonably soft.
 You can scratch it with a fingernail.
 It is not as soft as charcoal, however, and is quite strong.
 It can be carved into shapes.
 There are different types of coal.
 Some contain impurities such as sulphur that pollute the atmosphere further when they burn, contributing to acid rain.

 How was it formed?